gadhagod/Hyrule-Compendium-CLI/README.md

 ## Usage

+    $ hyrule
-    Usage: hyrule [OPTIONS] COMMAND [ARGS]...
+    Usage: compendium [OPTIONS] COMMAND [ARGS]...

+      Get the Hyrule Compendium onto your command line

     Options:
       --help  Show this message and exit.

     Commands:
-    get-all       Get all items in the compendium get-category  Get items in a category
+      all       Get all items from the compendium category  Get items in a category
-    get-entry     Get a specific entry
+      entry     Get data on an entry

-All commands have an optional flag `-f` / `--format`, which formats the JSON response.
+      image     Download the image of an entry

+To see arguments and flags for commands use the flag `--help` with it.